Stylos21/MachineLearningCheatSheets/Terminology.md

 A field of computer science where the computer is given data from the user to learn and recognize patterns to make predictions given user input.

 #### Neural Networks
-A system found in the human brain, consisting of neurons that are connected to each other.
-This connection is known as a synapse.
+A computer system consisting of a set of neurons, called layers, that connect to other neurons, to model the function of the human brain.

 #### Weights and Biases